 These fired test bars (left to to right) compare H431, H550 and H435 at cone 10R (top) and cone 11, 10, 9 and 8 oxidation.

-Since H550 contains some free silica, some care is required when heating and cooling it through quartz inversion temperatures, especially if ware is being refired.
+Since H550 contains some free silica, normal care is required when heating and cooling it through quartz inversion temperatures, especially if ware is being refired.

-Since H550 contains more than 70% SiO2 you can expect it to accept most typical cone 10 glazes without crazing them, glazes which craze on porcelain bodies will often fit well on H550.
-It is still possible to get crazing with glazes high in sodium and potassium or very low in silica or alumina.
-Thus you should watch out for high feldspar low flint/kaolin glazes (these are quite common).
+Since H550 contains more than 70% SiO2 you can expect it to accept most typical cone 10 glazes without crazing them (glazes which craze on porcelain bodies will often fit well on H550).
+However watch out for high feldspar low silica/kaolin glazes, they can craze on this body (these are quite common).
 We recommend a boiling water:ice water immersion test to make sure glazes fit well.
 Please contact Plainsman if you need help to adjust your glazes.